The Savage River Mine in Northwest

 River Mine and Port Latta Pelletising Plant from the former operator Pickands

-Mather International and Co. to Australian Bulk Minerals.
+Mather International and Co. to Australian Bulk Minerals (ABM).
+In January 2009, ABM merged with Grange Resources Limited.
 Legal agreements

 entered into at the time of the transfer indemnified the new owners from